New Record High For Inheritance Tax Payments

 Lord Willetts said recently that IHT was “poorly designed, widely abused and a classic bad tax with a very high rate and very high exemptions”.
 He went on to say “we could lower the rate but with a broader tax base which would be fairer for all”.

-If you wish to avoid or reduce this punitive tax, careful planning from an IHT specialist is invaluable.
-Call us now.
+If you wish to avoid or reduce this punitive tax, careful planning from an IHT specialist is invaluable, contact us now.